 30,000 VND (€1.15) buffet.
 A Buddhist restaurant outside the city, close to the West Lake we decided to pop in for lunch when visiting the lake one morning.
 Arrive before 2 pm to have the best selection of dishes.

 Open 7.30 am – 9 pm every day

 30,000 VND dishes.
-Food is absolutely amazing!
+The food is absolutely amazing!
 Lots of mock meats.
-Apparently, they do an all you can eat brekkie too.
+Apparently, they do an all-you-can-eat brekkie too.